 On arrival at Changi Airport, follow the signs to the MRT.
 As you come down the escalator to the platform, turn to your left and you will see ticket offices and ticket machines.
 Here you can buy transit passes for the duration of your trip.

-There are various multiday tourist EZ-Link passes available, and if you are planning to use the MRT a lot then they are great (you will need to do something like seven trips each day to make them worthwhile, which can be easy to do), otherwise just buy a normal EZ-Link pass and top it up as needed.
+There are various multiday tourist EZ-Link passes available, and if you are planning to use the MRT a lot then they are great (you will need to do something like seven trips each day to make them worthwhile, which can be easy to do).

-We’ve always gone with the normal pass, mostly because we travel through Singapore often so just keep the card and top it up on our next visit, but also because we don’t always do enough trips to make the daily passes worthwhile.
+We’ve always gone with the normal EZ-Link card, mostly because we travel through Singapore often so just keep the card and top it up on our next visit, but also because we don’t always do enough trips to make the daily passes worthwhile.

 Single MRT trips can be less than $1SGD depending on where you are going.